Home > Projects > DIY Devices > PPG

 The high voltage output from the ignition coils is rectified using some large high voltage diodes (D2) designed for X-Ray machines.
 The rectified output is connected to a large capacitor (C1) for smoothing the DC output.
 From the smoothing capacitor an inductor (L1) and an additional 'de-Q-ing' diode (D3) have been added to the charging circuit to block the AC ringing from the TC primary coil from reaching the the smoothing capacitor.
 These also help to protect the the rectifier from short circuits, arcing currents and possible back EMF or transients.

-Power Pulse Generator Circuit Diagram
+Power Pulse Generator Schematic

-SW1 Low voltage Selection Switch
+SW1 Low Voltage Selection Switch

 TR1 Four Ignition Coils in Parallel